-To configure HA networking, go to Network \rightarrow Global Configuration.
-The Hostname field is replaced by two fields:
+To configure HA networking, go to $Network \rightarrow Global \ Configuration$.
+The Hostname field is replaced by three fields:

-- Hostname (Node A/B): enter the hostname to use for the other node. - Hostname (This Node): enter the hostname to use for this node.
+- Hostname (Node A/B): enter the hostname to use for the other node. - Hostname (This Node): enter the hostname to use for this node. - Hostname (Virtual): Enter the fully qualified hostname plus the domain name.
+When using a virtualhost, this is also used as the Kerberos principal name.

 Next, go to $Network \rightarrow Interfaces \rightarrow Add\ Interface$.
-The HA license adds several fields to the usual Interfaces (page 88) screen:
+The HA license adds several fields to the usual Interfaces (page 82) screen:

-- IPv4 Address (Node A/B): if the other node will use a static IP address, rather than DHCP, set it here. - IPv4 Address (This Node): if this node will use a static IP address, rather than DHCP, set it here. - Virtual IP: enter the IP address to use for administrative access to the array.

-- Virtual Host ID: the Virtual Host ID (VHID) must be unique on the broadcast segment of the network.
-It can be any unused number between 1 and 255. - Critical for Failover: enable this option if a failover should occur when this interface becomes unavailable.
-How many seconds it takes for that failover to occur depends upon the value of the Timeout, as described in Table 4.11.
+- IPv4 Address (Node A/B): if the other node will use a static IP address, rather than DHCP, set it here. - IPv4 Address (This Node): if this node will use a static IP address, rather than DHCP, set it here. - Virtual IP: enter the IP address to use for administrative access to the array. - Virtual Host ID: use a unique Virtual Host ID (VHID) on the broadcast segment of the network.
+Configuring multiple Virtual IP addresses requires a separate VHID for each address. - Critical for Failover: enable this option if a failover should occur when this interface becomes unavailable.
+How many seconds it takes for that failover to occur depends upon the value of the Timeout, as described in Table 4.12.
 This option is interface-specific, allowing different settings for a management network and a data network.
-Note that enabling this option requires the Virtual IP to be set and that at least one interface needs to be set as Critical for Failover to configure failover. - Group: this drop-down menu is grayed out unless the Critical for Failover option is selected.
+Note that enabling this option requires the Virtual IP to be set and that at least one interface needs to be set as Critical for Failover to configure failover. - Group: this drop-down menu is grayed out unless the Critical for Failover option is enabled.
 This option allows grouping multiple, critical-for-failover interfaces.
-In this case, all of the interfaces in a group must go down before failover occurs.
-This can be a useful configuration in a multipath scenario.
+Groups apply to single systems.
+A failover occurs when every interface in the group fails.
+Groups with a single interface trigger a failover when that interface fails.
+Configuring the system to failover when any interface fails requires marking each interface as critical and placing them in separate groups.